gelsogrove/shopME/finalproject-AG/PRD.md

    - Data Pseudonymization: Privacy protection when processing data with external models.
    - Automatic Translations: Support for multiple languages in the same conversation.
    - Prompt Testing: Ability to test alternative prompts in isolated sessions without affecting the active production prompt.
 This allows administrators to safely experiment with different AI behaviors before deploying them to customers.
+   - Prompt Duplication: Ability to duplicate existing prompts to create variations or backups, maintaining the original structure while allowing modifications to the copy.
+This feature enables users to iterate on existing successful prompts without starting from scratch.

 6. **Order Management and Tracking:**